History

 World War II Era

 The Federation continued its charitable efforts over most of the next three decades with steady campaigns and mostly volunteer staffing.
-Predictably, the world Way II era impacted both the budget and direction of the organization, which was for a period renamed “Jewish Welfare Agency”.
+Predictably, the WW II era impacted both the budget and direction of the organization, which was for a period renamed “Jewish Welfare Agency.”
 Dozens of immigrant families were assisted in their journey to Arkansas and employment, housing and domestic needs when they arrived.
 Congregants engaged in military battle were nourished through mail supplies and communication.
-The annual campaign dramatically increased during these years and even quadrupled between 1944 and 1945 when the full devastation was realized.
+The annual campaign dramatically increased between 1944 and 1945 when the full devastation was realized.

 Through post-war mid-twentieth century decades, the Federation was consistently staffed and enjoyed strong and steady campaigns.